 = accidental historical shape

-structure intended to reflect the story of Israel's journey
+structure deliberately reflects the story of Israel's journey or emphasizes a theme

 How quickly to the cross?

 The differences between the psalters of MT, LXX, Syriac and Qumran psalms scrolls seems to indicate that the contents of the book were still being finalized as late as Jesus' time.

 Psalms is the longest book of the Bible (Y/N)